timjogorman/RicherEventDescription/guidelines.md

 The Denver raids would not be captured in this project.

-## Marking Entities and Events step 2 --  Selecting Proper Spans of Annotation
+## Marking Entities and Events 2:  Selecting Proper Spans of Annotation

 Once you have decided that a given phrase or word qualifies as an EVENT or ENTITY, you'll need to decide what `span' (section of the